Virgil C. Smith

-Virgil Clark Smith (born July 4, 1947) is a judge of the 3rd Circuit Court in Wayne County, Michigan.
-He was appointed to fill a vacancy in this court by Michigan Governor Jennifer Granholm.
-Smith has served as a member of the Michigan House of Representatives and as a Michigan state senator.
+Virgil Clark Smith (July 4, 1947 – June 23, 2025) was an American politician and judge.
+He served as judge of the 3rd Circuit Court in Wayne County, Michigan from 2004 to 2018, having been appointed to fill a vacancy in the court by Michigan Governor Jennifer Granholm.
+Smith previously served as a member of the Michigan House of Representatives and as a Michigan state senator.
 He represented a district in Detroit.

+Life and career

-Smith earned his bachelor's degree from Michigan State University and has a Juris Doctor degree from Wayne State University.
+Smith earned his bachelor's degree from Michigan State University and had a Juris Doctor degree from Wayne State University.

 Smith had served on the judiciary committee of the state house in 1980–1981.
-He was elected to the Michigan State Senate in 1988, and became the Democratic floor leader in 1995.
+He was elected to the Michigan State Senate in 1988 and became the Democratic floor leader in 1995.
 Smith was the first African-American Michigan Senate floor leader.
-In 1992 Smith made an unsuccessful run for the office of Wayne County Prosecutor.
+In 1992, Smith made an unsuccessful run for the office of Wayne County Prosecutor.
 Since the state senators serve for four years, Smith was not up for re-election in that year.
 He was first elected to the state senate in a special election.
 He resigned to take a job with the Wayne County Prosecutors office in 2001 and remained in that job until he was appointed to the Circuit Court in 2004.

-On January 1, 2009 Smith became the chief judge of the 3rd Circuit.
+On January 1, 2009, Smith became the chief judge of the 3rd Circuit.

-Smith and his wife Elizabeth are the parents of four children.
-Among these are Virgil Smith, Jr., a member of the Michigan Senate, who, whilst serving as a state senator, was sent to jail in 2016.
+Smith was married to Elizabeth and had four children.
+Among these are Virgil Smith, Jr., who also served in the Michigan Senate and House of Representatives.

-He has four children, Adam, Virgil, Anthony, and Jordan.

 His wife, Elizabeth, is the daughter of the youngest of Malcolm X's brothers, Robert Little.
+Smith died from renal failure and chronic obstructive pulmonary disease, on June 23, 2025, at the age of 77.